Security tiers

 ORCHESTRATION_OLLAMA_URL=http://localhost:11434

-Tier 2 — User-task keys
+Tier 2 — Customer-task keys

 ANTHROPIC_API_KEY=sk-ant-… ← Claude Code uses this